-Thorndale Water Supply Concept 1 Thorndale Water Supply Concept 2 Thorndale Water Supply Concept 3 Thorndale Water Supply Concept 4 Description Maximize Well Capacity at Existing WTF to Service as Much Growth as Possible New Groundwater Source within Thorndale Commission Lake Huron & Elgin Area Primary Water Supply Systems Supply Connection Maximize Existing Facilities + Supply New Groundwater Source within Thorndale Advantages Availability of some additional capacity to supply growth within short term Identification of new sufficient groundwater supply will provide Municipality with full control over water supply If a sufficient groundwater supply is not found, then Lake Huron & Elgin Area connection supply option can be initiated at that time Potential connection available from Medway Road / Thorndale Road or Dorchester (via Hamilton Road or Donnybrook Drive from London or south from Lake Huron / Elgin Water Supply) There is allocation of supply available for Thames Centre Can provide certainty of supply for growth to Buildout Provides supply for growth to buildout under all growth projection methods Similar infrastructure and construction costs for all buildout scenarios Maximizing capacity of existing WTF provides interim solution to service growth within Thorndale Settlement Boundary while well exploration is commenced Expected that supply will be limited to approximately 22 L/s (in line with the existing PTTW) Identification of new sufficient groundwater supply will provide Municipality with full control over water supply If a sufficient groundwater supply is not found, then Lake Huron & Elgin Area connection supply option can be initiated at that time Disadvantages Not enough capacity within existing wellfield to service growth to Buildout Extensive study required across years to determine if there is new groundwater supply available Uncertainty that there is available well capacity to supply growth to Buildout May require reconfiguration of existing Thorndale system depending on location of new supply Requires servicing and cost sharing agreement Servicing agreement must be implemented and renewed Requires extensive watermain construction and maintenance Does not provide Municipality with full control over water supply Risk that: Growth will outpace maximum capacity of existing WTF Groundwater supply will not be found, and Huron & Elgin Area connection option postponed for 4 years Location / quality issues with new groundwater supply require extensive infrastructure Upgrades, Costs and Timing Servicing Agreement - \$\$\$ Trunk watermain construction with metering - \$\$\$\$ Booster Pumping Station may be required - \$\$ Estimated timing: Agreement - 2years 6-7 years to commissioning Upgrade well and pump at Thorndale WTF - \$\$ - 1 - 2 years Well Exploration - \$\$ - 4 years prior to identification of available source and location Pumping and conveyance infrastructure related to new supply - \$\$\$ - 7 - 10 years total to commissioning Four-Point Criteria Evaluation Tech.
-Tech.
-Env.
-Soc. /Cul.
-Fin.
-Recommendations Supply Concept 1 not carried forward based on reasoned argument approach - cannot effectively service buildout in Thorndale.
-Supply Concept 2 not carried forward based on reasoned argument approach - Servicing concept can be enhanced to best service development in short-term while investigation of additional groundwater source is being completed.
-Supply Concept 3 not chosen as preferred as the established preference of the Municipality of Thames Centre through Council is to retain control of the Municipality's water supply.
-The servicing alternative to connect to the Lake Huron & Elgin Area Primary Water Supply Systems is to be retained as a back-up alternative if no additional groundwater supply available to Thorndale is found.
+Thorndale Water Supply Concept 1 Thorndale Water Supply Concept 2 Thomdale Water Supply Concept 3 Thorndale Water Supply Concept 4 Description Maximize Well Capacity at Existing WTF to Service as Much Growth as Possible New Groundwater Source within Thorndale Commission Lake Huron & Elgin Area Primary Water Supply Systems Supply Connection Maximize Existing Facilities + Supply New Groundwater Source within Thorndale Advantages Availability of some additional capacity to supply growth within short term Identification of new sufficient groundwater supply will provide Municipality with full control over water supply If a sufficient groundwater supply is not found, then Lake Huron & Elgin Area connection supply option can be initiated at that time Potential connection available from Medway Road / Thorndale Road or Dorchester (via Hamilton Road or Donnybrock Drive from London or south from Lake Huron / Elgin Water Supply) There is atlocation of supply available for Thames Centre Can provide certainty of supply for growth to Buildout Provides supply for growth to buildout under all growth projection methods Similar infrastructure and construction costs for all buildout scenarios Maximizing capacity of existing WTF provides interim solution to service growth within Thorndale Settlement Boundary while well exploration is commenced Expected that supply will be limited to approximately 22 Us (in line with the existing PTTW) Identification of new sufficient groundwater supply will provide Municipality with full control over water supply If a sufficient groundwater supply is not found, then Lake Huron & Eigin Area connection supply option can be initiated at that time Disadvantages Not encugh capacity within existing wellfield to service growth to Buildout Extensive study required across years to determine if there is new groundwater supply available Uncertainty that there is available well capacity to supply growth to Buildout May require reconfiguration of existing Thomdale system depending on location of new supply Requires servicing and cost sharing agreement Servicing agreement must be implemented and renewed Requires extensive watermain construction and maintenance Does not provide Municipality with full control over water- supply Risk that: Growth will bulpace maximum capacity of existing WTF WTF Groundwater supply will not be found, and Huron & Eligin Area connection option postponed for 4 years Location / quality issues with new groundwater supply require extensive infrastructure Upgrades, Costs and Timing Servicing Agreement - \$\$\$ Trunk watermain construction with metering - \$\$\$\$ Booster Pumping Station may be required - \$\$ Estimated timing: Agreement - 2years 8-7 years to commissioning Upgrade well and pump at Thomdale WTF -SS - 1 -2 years Well Exploration - SS - 4 years prior to identification of available source and location Pumping and conveyance infrastructure related to new supply - SSS - 7 - 10 years total to commissioning Four-Point Criteria Evaluation 🔹 Tech. 🧑 Env. 🧿 Soc. /Cul. 🗿 Fin. 🔄 Tech. 🍺 Env. 🛎 Soc./Cul. 🛎 Pin.
+Recommendations Supply Concept 1 not carried forward based on reasoned argument approach - cannot effectively service buildout in Thorndele.
+Supply Concept 2 not carried forward based on reasoned argument approach - Servicing concept can be enhanced to bast service development in short-term while investigation of additional groundwater source is being completed.
+Supply Concept 3 not chosen as preferred as the established preference of the Municipality of Tharnes Centre through Council is to retain control of the Municipality's water supply.
+The servicing alternative to connect to the Lake Huron & Eigin Area Primary Water Supply Systems is to be retained as a back-up alternative if no additional groundwater supply available to Thomdale is found.
+Supply Concept 4 was selected as the preferred alternative as it prioritizes Municipality control over water supply and provides the most flexibility to service short-term growth and growth to buildout